levent/thingsilike.in/app/_posts/2015-03-19-jekyll-with-grunt-on-github-pages.markdown

 [LogMeIn](https://secure.logmein.com) use it for [Xively's static site](https://xively.com).
 I use it for my [personal site](http://www.leventali.com), with clients and for this blog.

-It's a great framework for building static sites and not just a blogging platform.
+It's a great framework for building static sites as well as blogs.

 You push your changes to a gh-pages branch, it magically compiles and your site renders, for free.